MrJCate/Data-Analyst-Portfolio/README.md

 # Justen Cate - Data Analyst Portfolio

 ## About
 Hi, I'm Justen!
-I have an background in Aviation and recently I have completed my degree in Information Technology.
 I have developed a strong foundation and passion for using data to uncover meaningful insights.
 I am excited to bring my technical and analytical skills to the field of data analyst as an entry-level data specialist.

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.